conan-io/conan-io.github.io/_posts/2022-10-12-Different-flavors-Clang-compiler-Windows.markdown

 The MSVC libraries have different Release and Debug versions.
 The Debug versions append a D, like in MSVCP140D.dll, and the Debug builds can introduce runtime dependencies to other libraries like ucrtbased.dll, that aren’t used in the Release builds.

 Also, the three msvc, **LLVM/Clang** and VS/ClangCL compilers use the api-ms-win-crt-*.dll libraries at runtime.
-These libraries can be found installed in the Windows systems folders, but **LLVM/Clang** also redistributes a copy that can be found in its “bin” folder, together with the clang.exe and clang++.exe executable files.
+These libraries can be found installed in the Windows systems folders, but **LLVM/Clang** also redistributes a copy that can be found in its "bin" folder, together with the clang.exe and clang++.exe executable files.

 The Msys2 MinGW/Clang links with the GNU libstdc++ (it can link both with libstdc++ and libstdc++11), resulting in a runtime dependency to libstdc++6.dll and msvcrt.dll, instead of the libc++.dll that Msys2 Clang uses.
 It might be worth noting that the ``msvcrt.dll`` is considered to be an older Windows API compared with api-ms-win-crt-*.dll, but also more backwards compatible with older Windows OS versions (7, 8), while the latter only comes by default in Windows 10.